jouwdan/jouwdan/README.md

 In 2022, I gave a talk about the Tutors Open Source Project at Google DevFest Glasgow and was an attendee at NodeConf EU.

 In addition to my studies and professional pursuits, I am also a hobbyist photographer.
-My work has been viewed over 15.5 million times on Unsplash, and has been used by major companies such as Yahoo, MIT, TechCrunch, and Lifewire.
+My photos have been viewed over 15.5 million times on Unsplash, and has been used by major companies such as Yahoo, MIT, TechCrunch, and Lifewire.

 ### Contact Me